Laura Cesari of California - Fantasy Deco Dreamworld Artist

 Family History, Legends, and Folklore

 Yes, those Cesari!
-Somehow I'm part of this family of legendary weirdos.
-And now everyone has a translator in their pocket and asks me, so here goes:
+Like the family of legendary weirdos.
+And now everyone has a translator in their pocket, and these days people seem more likely to assume than ask questions, so here goes:

-So I'm maybe-or-maybe-not related to ancient Rome's controversial racially-integrated first family Julius, Cleopatra, and Cesarion-Jesus; horse whisperer Caligula or party boy Nero or any of the other mysterious 12 Caesars; glorious exaggerative renaissance painters Bernardino and Cavaliere d'Arpino Giuseppe; or radical freedom fighter Michelina: in any case, it is my true born name, and I've had to live with it my entire life, and so I've had to discuss and speculate about these legends my entire life too. ♥
+In any case, it is my true born name, and I've had to live with it my entire life, and so I've had to discuss and speculate about these legends my entire life too.

 Contact Me